Radhi222/ICT171/cloud_project Documentation.md

 ## 💡 JavaScript Feature

-To add interactivity to my website, I included a simple JavaScript function that shows a pop-up alert when the user clicks a "Book Now" button.
+To add interactivity to my website, I included a simple JavaScript function that shows a pop-up alert when the user clicks the "Send Inquiry" button.

 ### 📜 Code: